AndersonQ/gogettingstarted/00-interfaces/README.md

 > Interfaces in Go provide a way to specify the behavior of an object: if something can do _this_, then it can be used _here_.

-If you understand a method is a behaviour, the quote above makes a lot of sense.
+If you consider a method as a behaviour, the quote above makes a lot of sense.
 An Interface defines some methods and whichever type implements these methods, implements the interface.

 Our `Hello() string` can be an interface: